Louis Grégoire Deschamps Destournelles: Revolution

 At the start of the French Revolution Destournelles played an active role in the political events.

 He became a member of the battalion of Filles-Saint-Thomas.
 When he found that the leaders were supporting the ancien regime on the pretext of patriotism he broke with them, and as a result lost his official positions.

 He became one of the first members of the Jacobins.

 After the events of 10 August 1792, Destournelles was named commander of the national guard, elector and then municipal officer.

 On 1 May 1793 he gave the funeral oration of Lazowski to the commune of Paris.

 Minister of Finance

 Destournelles was appointed Minister of Finance (Contributions et Revenus publics) on 13 June 1793.

-He replaced Étienne Clavière, the last Minister of Finance named by Louis XVI of France.
+He replaced Étienne Clavière, the last Minister of Finance named by Louis XVI.

 A true republican, he took possession of a magnificent house with many servants.

 He was paid a handsome salary, but did not increase his normal expenditures and gave the excess to good causes.

 He retained all the employees of his office apart from those who were totally hostile to the revolution.

 Due to this he was denounced as being an instrument of the moderate faction.
 At this time the Committee of Public Safety was becoming increasingly powerful, and the ministers were becoming secondary agents.